free things to do in New York City

 Book Discussion | Mobile Orientations.
 An Intimate Autoethnography of Migration, Sex Work and Humanitarian Borders

 Panelists will discuss Nicola Mai's new book.
-With: -- Miriam Ticktin, Associate Professor of Anthropology -- Samantha Majic, Associate Professor of Political Science at John Jay College-CUNY. -- Elena Shih, Assistant Professor of American Studies and Ethnic Studies, Brown University. -- Nicola Mai, Professor of Sociology and Migration Studies, Kingston University London, UK.
+With: -- Miriam Ticktin, Associate Professor of Anthropology more -- Samantha Majic, Associate Professor of Political Science at John Jay College-CUNY. -- Elena Shih, Assistant Professor of American Studies and Ethnic Studies, Brown University. -- Nicola Mai, Professor of Sociology and Migration Studies, Kingston University London, UK. less

 New York City, NY; NYC